owncloud/ocis/docs/ocis/deployment/ocis_keycloak.md

   OCIS_DOCKER_TAG=
   # Domain of oCIS, where you can find the frontend.
 Defaults to "ocis.owncloud.test"
   OCIS_DOMAIN=
+  # oCIS web openid connect client id.
+Defaults to "ocis-phoenix"
+  OCIS_OIDC_CLIENT_ID=

+  ### Keycloak ###
+  # Domain of Keycloak, where you can find the managment and authentication frontend.
+Defaults to "keycloak.owncloud.test"
+  KEYCLOAK_DOMAIN=
+  # Realm which to be used with oCIS.
+Defaults to "master"
+  KEYCLOAK_REALM=
+  # Admin user login name.
+Defaults to "admin"
+  KEYCLOAK_ADMIN_USER=
+  # Admin user login password.
+Defaults to "admin"
+  KEYCLOAK_ADMIN_PASSWORD=

   ```

   You are installing oCIS on a server and Traefik will obtain valid certificates for you so please remove `INSECURE=true` or set it to `false`.